julieanneco/predictingHDI/README.md

 WDI.key = join(key.subset,countries.df)
 ```

-#### Taking a look at this final data frame, the indicator data now has the country name, along with some details, such as longitude/latitude and income category.
+Taking a look at this final data frame, the indicator data now has the country name, along with some details, such as longitude/latitude and income category.
 These might be useful in later analysis.
 ```{r cache=TRUE}
 str(WDI.key)
 ```

-#### Check number of unique countries before joining to UNDP data
+Check number of unique countries before joining to UNDP data
 ```{r cache=TRUE}
 sapply(WDI.key, function(x) length(unique(x)))
 ```

-# -----GATHERING AND JOINING UNDP DATA-----
+<b>GATHERING AND JOINING UNDP DATA</b>

-#### UNDP Human Development Data can easily be downloaded as csv files here: http://hdr.undp.org/en/data
+UNDP Human Development Data can easily be downloaded as csv files here: http://hdr.undp.org/en/data
-#### Note: I cleaned up country names to match using Excel before importing as this is the quickest and easiest method
+Note: I cleaned up country names to match WDI names using Excel before importing as this is the quickest and easiest method.

 ```{r}
 library(tidyr)